auth0/docs/scenarios/ionic-and-firebase.md

 ### 11. Sit back and relax

 Now it's time to sit back, relax and open a beer.
-You've implemented Login and Signup with Auth0 and Ionic.
+You've implemented Login and Signup with Auth0, Ionic and Firebase.

 ### Troubleshooting